-Guidance for employees, the self-employed, employers, charities and businesses
+Guidance for employees, the self-employed, employers, care providers, charities and businesses

 The Government has announced a number of measures to support businesses, large and small, and their employees during the COVID-19 outbreak.